isomerpages/moe-acsbarkerroad/_secondary-1-registration-2025/1:1 Learning.md

 The school will also progressively roll out IT applications that will be vital for students’ teaching and learning.
 These include:
 * Student iCON: Every secondary school student will be provided with access to the Google Suite set of tools, including email address.
 *	Microsoft Office 365: Every secondary school student will be able to use Microsoft Office tools that include Word, PowerPoint, and Excel.
-*	Zoom: Every secondary school student will be given a free Zoom account with a 40 min time limit for their video conferencing needs.

 The school will need to use your child’s/ward’s full name, Student iCON ID and class to set up user accounts.
 Schools may also choose to roll out applications other than those listed above.